stufus/getgit/README.md

 # Summary
 This is a quick script which uses Gitlab APIs to list every project that a low privilege user has access to and either clone the repo or pull (to update changes).
-It has the effect of allowing you to easily keep a local copy up to date of every repo in an organisatoin.
+It has the effect of allowing you to easily keep a local copy up to date of every repo in an organisation.

 If any project has a wiki, it will clone that too.